-Combining with ACT’s standard platform oscillation provided by the pneumatic elevator, our automated paint stripping systems constantly changing flow patterns get the solution into all areas of the working zone, even recessed areas.
-The heated semi-aqueous Turbo Strip® formula rapidly gets behind paint and lifts it while “fresh” solution penetrates further.
-Safe on soft metal parts and automated to drastically reduce the time and manual labor.
+ACT’s standard platform oscillation provided by the pneumatic elevator, our automated paint stripping systems constantly changing flow patterns propels the solution into all areas of the working zone, even recessed areas.
+The heated semi-aqueous Turbo Strip® formula rapidly gets behind paint and lifts it while “fresh” solution penetrates further into the coatings for rapid removal.

 Contact an ACT sales engineer today to learn more about our line of modern automated paint stripping systems.

 Extending the Service Life of Your Chemistry to Save Money

 With the ACT stretch system, paint stripped in our system is quickly removed from the bath to limit the expenditure of the paint stripping chemistry (Turbo Strip).
 By getting the paint out, the bath life is significantly extended:

 Chemical paint stripping when soft substrate materials need to be inspected for cracks is often the only method safe (or authorized) for use.
 Paint is lifted from the surface of the substrate(s) by a chemical reaction, heat, and changing flows of solution over, under, and through the load created by ACT’s adjustable elevator action from 20-240 strokes per minute.
 The resulting paint that has been removed is now an issue to deal with in the tank.
 Left in contact with the chemical stripper, such as ACT’s highly effective Turbo Strip, the already removed paint chunks, and sheets, are still reacted on by the solution.
 This can drastically reduce the active life span of the chemical.
 The answer is to remove the paint residue as quickly as possible.